-The Hur research lab is seeking a Postdoctoral Fellow starting Fall 2017.
+The Hur research lab is seeking a postdoctoral fellow starting as soon as possible to study the nonlinear migration of soft-object in inertial microfluidics.
 The lab focuses on developing innovative microfluidic techniques for basic biology and diagnostic applications.
-See the group’s website (http:// imbiotech.me.jhu.edu/research.php) for research topics.
+See the group’s website (https:// imbiotech.me.jhu.edu) for research topics.

 Soojung Claire Hur, Ph.D.